bertoni/dockerfile-mysql/README.md

     docker run -i -t --name mysql -p 3306:3306 -v <path_with_dumps>:/tmp/external <name_of_your_choice>

-To exit the container press Ctrl+p+q
+To exit of the container press Ctrl+p+q

-To enter the container terminal
+To enter in the container terminal

     List the containers
     docker ps -a